Last revised: August 26, 2015

 In his book I See Satan Fall Like Lightning, Girard lays out his anthropology with the New Testament language of Satan and reaches a point, in chapter eight, where he explicitly discusses the Powers and Principalities (excerpt).

 2. Garry Wills, Papal Sin: Structures of Deceit, has written a new book (Doubleday, 2000) that is basically about how much of the papacy has succumb to the powers, especially “structures of deceit.”
 He focuses his historical account around Pope Pius IX and the first Vatican Council.
 But guess what he ends with?
 Passionate support for the work of René Girard as a key to understanding the work of the powers, especially Satan, the “father of lies.”
-It is quite an eloquent statement of Girard’s thesis, and I have excerpted the four pages in which he outlines it.
+It is quite an eloquent statement of Girard’s thesis (pp. 303-307).

 3. Following Girard, Girardians generally deal substantially with themes relating to “Satan” as the New Testament personification of the anthropological “powers and principalities.”
 I give you two such treatments: (1) James Alison, from The Joy of Being Wrong, a section entitled “Excursus on the Devil”; and (2) Gil Bailie, from Violence Unveiled, sections both on “The Devil and Satan” and “Scandal.”